• Skip to primary navigation

 1. Your pitch is completely off-topic

 You’re pitching a parenting magazine poetry or sending 2,000-word literary essays to a bridal magazine that only takes 600-word “what went wrong at my wedding” vignettes.
-I recently pitched a pretty heavy and controversial parenting story to magazines that pretty much only publish positive and light stories, so despite a good query and strong credentials, I didn’t hear back from most of them.
+I recently pitched a pretty heavy and controversial parenting story to magazines that pretty much only publish light listicles, so despite a good pitch and strong credentials, I didn’t hear from most of them.
 (See, we all make mistakes, no matter how long we’ve been doing this!)

 2. You’ve pissed them off